dineshkummarc/mvc.js/README.md

 ** Defining dependencies **

 mvc.js uses a form of dependency injection to define requirements between objects.
-This is done by defining properties on the view object with a string value of '__inject__'.
-Each of these dependencies are then replaced by the required dependencies if an object has been registered with the same key.
+This is done by defining properties on the view object with a string value of `__inject__`.
+Each of these dependencies are then replaced by the required objects if an object has been registered with the same key.

-In this example a model is registered which a view then defines as a dependency and directly interacts with.
+In this example a model is registered, which a view then defines as a dependency and directly interacts with.

     mvc({